Sjors/libwally-swift/README.md

 - [ ] Script Functions
 - [ ] Transaction Functions

-Currently only works on the simulator.
+Works with iOs 11+ on 64-bit devices and the simulator.

 ## Usage